Darjusch/onlineshop/readme.md

 WHEN I enter ‘menu’ in console

-THEN I navigated back to the main menu
+THEN I navigated back to the main menu // When writing menu go back to main so basically ;return;

 Scenario - add product to cart